CCHSA is home to the CFI-funded National Agricultural Industrial Hygiene Laboratory (NAIHL).

 The NAIHL laboratory gives CCHSA the capacity to study the health and safety of workers and others exposed to the risks of modern agricultural production and other rural exposures.
 Through NAIHL, CCHSA can conduct research and outreach in agricultural and rural health that is innovative and broad, bridging the entire spectrum of research from basic science all the way to the study of populations and the exposures and health issues that affect them.
 NAIHL represents a number of interrelated laboratories working together at CCHSA to accomplish this work, including:

-- Respiratory Exposure Laboratory
+- Respiratory Exposure and Epidemiology Laboratory

 - Mass Spectrometry Laboratory

-- Ergonomics and Vibration Lab
+- Ergonomics, Vibration, and Musculoskeletal Lab

-- Occupational Hygiene Laboratory
+- Occupational Hygiene and Environmental Exposure Laboratory

 - Knowledge Translation Laboratory